 La Boqueria is also directly by Las Ramblas, the big famous street that leads from Plaça de Catalunya directly down to the Columbus Monument at the port, so why not stop by after the bike tour and have your lunch break at the market?

 On Las Ramblas, there are all kinds of artists showing their performances.
-It makes you think of a circus, but with performers selling flowers, newspapers, and even birds.
+It makes you think of a circus with performers selling flowers, newspapers, and even birds.

 Las Ramblas is a picturesque street cutting through Barcelona’s Old City, marking the border between Barri Gòtic and El Raval.
 A popular tourist attraction in Barcelona, it’s particularly beautiful in spring when the flowering cherry trees are in bloom.